edgonzalesjr/Phishing-Attack-Investigation/README.md

 ## Acknowledgements

-This project combines ideas and methods from various sources, such as the TTryHackMe - Boogeyman 1 room and my IT experience.
+This project combines ideas and methods from various sources, such as the TryHackMe - Boogeyman 1 room and my IT experience.
 These resources provided the fundamental information and techniques, which were then modified in light of practical uses.
 - [TryHackMe - Boogeyman 1](https://tryhackme.com/r/room/boogeyman1)
 - [lnkparse](https://github.com/Matmaus/LnkParse3)
 - [jq]()